thersites-ac/hippokleides-glory-horse/README.md

 # Hippokleides, Glory Horse

 # To Do
-* important:
-    * rename
-    * modularize (yes, going back to that pattern)
+* important (blockers to release):
+    * any unsanitized user input risks?
     * sort out bugs related to clip ID/title collision
-      * handle invalid command names (in UI, lambda, and bot)
+      * handle invalid clip names (in UI, lambda, and bot)
     * error handling in the Python Lambda
+    * trimmer:
+      * ui is ugly
-    * improve trimmer UI
+      * security
+    * qa/prod environments
+    * how is scalability? double check that commands don't get processed on the main thread
+    * deployment, monitoring/alerting, resilience strategy
+* other (post-release maintenance)
     * combine repos
-    * qa/prod environments
-* other
+    * rename
+    * modularize (yes, going back to that pattern)
     * add CORS headers to API Gateway error responses
     * inform channel members after the clip has been loaded (feature/chatty-polling)
-    * any unsanitized user input risks?
-    * it would be nice if `ClipManager::sync` were atomic, to roll back the deletion in the case of a download error
-    * `DeleteClipCommand` has an unidentified bug (think this was AWS permissions; this todo may be moot)
-    * update terraform/other infra files (do they need it?)
     * functional testing (set up another bot for this)
     * better work/todo tracking
-    * fill out this readme?
     * is the trimmer lambda worth it? why not make that an endpoint on the same VM as hippo?

 # Feature requests